top of page

 The verb 'foster' has its etymological origins in Old English.
 It is derived from the Old English word 'fōsterian,' which means 'to feed' or 'to nourish.'
 This term was related to 'fōstor,' which meant 'food' or 'nourishment.'
 In Old English, 'foster' had a literal meaning related to nourishing and feeding, but over time, it gained a broader sense.
 In modern English, 'foster' is used to describe the act of promoting the growth, development, or care of something or someone, especially in a supportive or nurturing manner.
 It emphasizes the idea of providing care and support to encourage the flourishing and well-being of individuals, relationships, or endeavors.
 'Foster' reflects its historical connection to nourishment and care, even as its meaning has expanded to encompass a wide range of nurturing and supportive actions.

-Quiz: Find the meaning of the verb foster:
+Find the correct meaning of the verb foster:

 Try Again!